omidarmat/webDevNotes/JavaScript/javascript-theory.md

 **`.concat()`**: used to concatenate two arrays.

 - Does NOT mutate the original array
-- Receives the other array that should be attached to the array that the method as called upon.
+- Receives the other array that should be attached to the array that the method is called upon.
 - Returns a new array.

 ```js